MGSimard/Myth-War-Archive/README.md

 - [ ] Fit dialog button styles to map buttons in game UI, check disc
 - [x] Decide on a threshold for 3rd party image hosting (50kb)
-- [ ] For map assets, show a compressed webp of fullmap and offer a zipped download of all jpg tiles
+- [x] For map assets, show a compressed webp of fullmap and offer a zipped download of all jpg tiles
 - [x] Decide on page subnav icons - bland svgs vs in-game UI icons
 - [x] Prettify h3 section headers
 - [x] Add class icons to races section, or full character images
 - [x] Prettify h4 section headings
 - [x] Fill out regions section
+- [ ] Do something about maps table under 450px
 - [ ] Figure out if I want gold gradient lettering for nav icons & text (at least core ones)
 - [ ] Figure out if I want header backgrounds in pages
-- [ ] Nested ul submenu in nav links
+- [ ] Nested ul submenu in nav links?
 - [ ] Decide if I want page footer or nav footer (icons etc)
 - [ ] Do mobile nav shift at threshold
 - [ ] Think about adding a Guides page with more in-depth info for classes, guides etc rather than lore.